 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Tool to decrypt messages accoring to Trevanion.
-Trevanion cipher is a principle of steganography based on the position of the letters and punctuation in a text.
+The Trevanion code is a principle of steganography based on the position of punctuation characters in a text relative to the surrounding letters.

 Encryption involves taking a text and be pay attention to position of the punctuation so that after each sign (comma, dot, period, semicolon, exclamation mark, question mark, etc.), after counting a number of letters (eg 3 letters) a letter from the hidden message is found.